-Right here on Saturday, May 15, we will celebrate the 2020 and 2021 Alumni Award recipients with a virtual celebration!
+Right here on Saturday, May 15th, we will celebrate the 2021 Alumni Award recipients with a virtual celebration!
 Be sure to tune in and share your congratulations to this accomplished class of alumni.

 This award is presented to alumni whose achievements have been signified by personal honors bestowed upon them by their peers and who have demonstrated the worth of their education through their post-college achievements.
 Generally, recipients have been graduates of Eastern Michigan University for less than ten years